LinkedInAttic/idiomatic.js/readme.md

 1. <a name="whitespace">Whitespace</a>
   - Set your editor to use soft indents (insert spaces when you press the tab key).
       - The indent size should be two characters (two spaces).
-  - Each line of text in your code should be at most 80 characters long.
-This rule can be controversial, but helps with displaying multiple windows of code.
-We have to set the
+  - Each line of code should be at most 100 characters long.
+This will be loosely enforced through code reviews.
+However, a line must definitely not exceed 200 characters.
+Lint checking will enforce this.
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace